nikogura/gomason/README.md

 Enter gomason, which can do the building and signing locally with personal keys and then upload.
 Presumably you'd also require authentication on upload, but now you've actually established 2 things- someone with credentials has uploaded this, *and* they've personally signed what they uploaded.
 Whether you trust that signature is up to you, but we've provided an easy means to extend what a traditional CI system can do.

 Gomason uses ```gox``` the Go cross compiler  to do it's compiling.
-It builds whatever versions you like, but they need to be specified in the metadata.json file detailed below in gox-like format.
+It builds whatever versions you like, but they need to be specified in the metadata file detailed below in gox-like format.

 Code is downloaded via ```go get```.
 If you have your VCS configured so that you can do that without authentication, then everything will *just work*.